-When analysing data, from GYNEM clinic, the use of an egg donor does appear to reverse the effects of age-related infertility, meaning that even if a woman has a low ovarian reserve, she still has the capacity to carry a child, to term, when oocytes from a younger, or healthier donor are used.
+Data from the GYNEM clinic suggests that the use of an egg donor does appear to reverse the effects of age-related infertility, meaning that even if a woman has a low ovarian reserve, she still has the capacity to carry a child, to term, when oocytes from a younger, or healthier donor are used.

-Dr. Khutorskaya shares real-life case studies, of patients treated at the clinic, to demonstrate when donated eggs have been used, to successful outcomes.
+Dr Khutorskaya shares real-life case studies, of patients treated at the clinic, to demonstrate when donated eggs have been used, to achieve successful outcomes.

 Dr Khutorskaya stresses again that the quality of the egg, sperm and embryo is imperative, when it comes to a positive outcome from IVF, but advises that all patients and their cases are individual.